NEONScience/NEON-Data-Skills/_posts/HYPERSPECTRAL/2014-11-05-Working-With-Hyperspectral-Data-In-R.md

 If you get done early, experiment with

 1. Creating rasters from other bands in the dataset.
-2. Varying the distribution of values in the image to mimick an image stretch. e.g. `b34[b34 > 6000 ] <- 1`
+2. Varying the distribution of values in the image to mimic an image stretch. e.g. `b34[b34 > 6000 ] <- 1`